This Is Why There Isn’t a Light in Your Freezer

 As it turns out, the reason behind this dark mystery (literally) actually makes sense, contrary to what our midnight ice cream cravings might say.
 Robert H. Frank, a professor of economics at Cornell University, says it all boils down to what’s called the cost-benefit principle.
 The cost to install an automatic light in a freezer is the same as the cost to put one in a fridge, and that amount doesn’t change, regardless of how many times you open the door and turn on the light.
 The benefit of that light is that your food is easier to find.
 However, since people tend to open their refrigerators more than their freezers, the cost of adding a freezer light outweighs the benefits.
 For manufacturers, the money they save justifies their decision to forego that second light.
 Find out which foods you should never keep in your freezer.

 Unfortunately, it doesn’t look like most freezer manufacturers will be installing lights anytime soon—but that doesn’t mean these magical contraptions don’t exist.
 “In general, the benefit of such features, as measured by what people are willing to pay for them, tends to increase as income increases,” Frank writes.
 “The cost-benefit principle thus predicts that consumers with extremely high incomes might think a light in the freezer well worth the extra cost.”
-Don’t miss these storage tips to make your food last longer.

 Some companies have decided to cater to this wealthy, freezer-light-wanting clientele with state-of-the-art products.
 For example, the Sub-Zero Pro 48 refrigerator/freezer has light in all six of its compartments.
 The catch?
 It costs $16,950.